AsrsCommLibrary/AsrsCommLibrary/SendMessageExample.md

 ## Sending Messages

-1. Inject the respective interface into your service:
+1. Inject the required interface into your service:
 - `ITaskInterface`
 - `IBinInterface`